 Emotional Support Animals: Sample Letter From Doctor

 The following sample letter from a doctor was prepared by the Judge David L. Bazelon Center For Mental Health.
+It was written to help someone have a pet in a "no pets" apartment.
+Your doctor should modify it for your situation.

 If the doctor wants to see citations for the medical literature mentioned in the letter, point him or her to: www.bazelon.org/issues/housing/infosheets/fhinfosheet6.html .